Egg Freezing Booklet Download

 Unfortunately, miscarriages are very common and related to the age of the woman whose eggs are being used.
 While only 10-15% of pregnancies in your 20’s will end in miscarriage, this risk increases substantially during your mid to late 30’s.
 For women over 40 years of age over half of pregnancies will end in miscarriage.
 By age 45, nearly 75% of pregnancies will end in miscarriage.

 While IVF alone cannot prevent a miscarriage, it does allow for embryo testing, which can minimize the risk of miscarriage after embryo transfer.
 After embryo sampling and PGS, the subsequent miscarriage rate is very low (3-8%) if the embryo has been tested and shown to be euploid.

-At Spring, we counsel our female patients who are planning for an egg retrieval when they are 45 or older that we suggest that they consider using donor eggs.
+At Spring, we counsel patients who are planning for an egg retrieval when they are 45 or older that we suggest that they consider using donor eggs.
 We have had successful live births from women ages 44, 45 and 46 with their own eggs, and successful pregnancies have been reported above age 46.
 However, these chances are low and we transparently counsel and educate patients to make decisions that are right for them.
 We recognize that the decision to use an egg donor requires careful consideration and we are here to support you.
 Our primary goal is to help our patients in their journey to have a family, and we strongly believe that DNA is only one component of parenthood.
 An embryo must implant, develop, and spend 9 months in your womb before you deliver your baby and devote a lifetime of care.
 The primary determining factor of the health and happiness of your future child is your parenting 😊